-After successful back-to-back trips to Mera Peak many more people are interested in joining us.
-Nepal is already open for tourists and all trekking and climbing activity is starting again from this Autumn.
-Namaste Nomad offers the best price and service, and our sherpa guides are very experienced, having already summited many eight-thousand metre mountains in Nepal.
+After successful back-to-back trips to Mera Peak, many more people are interested in joining us. our Meera peak trekking and climbing activity is starting again this Autumn.
+Namaste Nomad offers the best price and service, and our sherpa guides are very experienced, having already summited many eight-thousand-metre mountains in Nepal.
 Mera Peak, at 6454 metres, is one of the most alluring trekking peaks in Nepal as it involves a culturally stimulating journey through remote picturesque villages and forests, followed by a relatively gentle climb to the summit.
 As Nepal’s highest trekking peak, it’s a popular climbing destination for anyone who’d like a serious challenge, and to gain high altitude experience.

 Our price includes international flights (for people flying from Dublin).
 We reserve the right though, if flight costs are higher at the time of booking, to ask you to pay the difference.
 All clients also have the option to arrange their own international flight from their home country to Kathmandu and return.

 Upon your arrival at the International Airport in Kathmandu, our team members will welcome you and explain briefly about the travel itinerary.
 You will then be taken to the hotel where you will be staying overnight.